department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/resident-rate-requirements.md

 **or**
 -	Are using transferred Post-9/11 GI Bill benefits and live in the state where the school is located and you’re  a member of the uniformed service who’s serving on active duty.
+-	Are using benefits under the Marine Gunnery Sergeant John David Fry Scholarship and live in the state where the school is located (regardless of your formal state of residence)

+## I’m on active duty.
+Does the in-state rate apply to me?

+No, the in-state provisions don’t apply if you’re still on active duty.

+## I’m a covered individual, but my school isn’t offering me in-state tuition and fees.
+What will happen?

+If a school isn’t offering in-state tuition and fees to you, and your term started after July 1, 2017, we won’t issue payments to the school until it becomes fully compliant and offers you the correct rate.
+We require this so that you or your family members won’t have to pay the higher out-of-state tuition rates.

+## What else can affect whether I get the resident rate for tuition and fees?

+Schools can legally have more requirements for you to meet to get the in-state tuition rate.
+You should contact your school to learn more about their rules and requirements.
+Your school will review your situation and decide if you’ll be charged the resident rate.
+To learn more, find the [contact information for your school](https://inquiry.vba.va.gov/weamspub/searchInst.do) and search by state or territory.

+After your school has made a decision, and you believe that it incorrectly intends to charge or has charged you more than the resident rate, you should [submit a complaint into the GI Bill Feedback System](https://www.benefits.va.gov/GIBILL/Feedback.asp).
+Please include details as to why you believe either you or your beneficiary has been incorrectly charged out-of-state tuition.
+Our complaint team will review the case and take appropriate action.
+If you’ve overpaid, we’ll make sure the school refunds you the overpayment.

+## I’m not sure I’m really a covered individual.
+Could I still qualify?

+Maybe.
+Some schools grant the resident rates to students with military connections, including current or former members of the Armed Forces, or dependents of current or former members of the Armed Forces.
+In these cases, you can get this in-state tuition benefit whether or not you’re a covered individual.